ivoberger/StatikGMapsAPI/README.md

 * [ ] Style markers and paths
 * [ ] Set a [custom map style][google-maps-styling]
 * [x] Automatic path compression if the [URL length limit][google-api-url] is surpassed
+* [x] Android module with extensions for Android + GMaps Library for Android types

 ### Downscaling
 The size parameter is automatically downscaled to fit within Google's restrictions while preserving the aspect ratio.